 Arizona Child Support Calculator

 You should gather all of the documentation you will need before using the official Arizona child support calculator.
 For example, you need the gross annual income of both parties.
-There are many things that are considered “income” for the purpose of calculating child support.
+Many things are considered “income” to calculate child support.
 “Income” under the child support guidelines is much different than what the IRS defines income for income tax purposes.
-For example, bonuses, stock options, and regular and recurring gifts, just to name a few, may be added to a person’s gross income from employment for the purpose of calculating child support.
+For example, bonuses, stock options, and regular and recurring gifts, just to name a few, may be added to a person’s gross income from employment to calculate child support.

 Lastly, you would need to know how many days the other parent spends with the children.
-The exercise of parenting time is treated as decreasing the primary custodial parent’s cost of supporting the children because some of those expenses are not being incurred when they are with the other parent.
+The exercise of parenting time decreases the primary custodial parent’s cost of supporting the children because some of those expenses are not incurred when they are with the other parent.

 Call us at (480)305-8300 to schedule your personalized consultation with one of our divorce attorneys with experience in valuing a professional practice in a divorce in Arizona.

 Chris Hildebrand wrote this article about child support to ensure everyone has access to information about child support laws in Arizona.
 Chris is a divorce and child support attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona family law experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” award.
 He believes the policies and procedures he uses to get his clients through a divorce should all be guided by the principles of honesty, integrity, and actually caring about what his clients are going through in a child support case.